 A United boy, born and bred, who's been on loan a handful of times and has plenty of admirers across the division, Jesse Lingard's saga has been a confusing footnote in a particularly bizarre season on the red side of Manchester.

 Having bolstered his value on loan at West Ham United last season, Lingard was in a prime position to find a good move for himself, only for Solskjaer to announce he had a part to play this season.
-So what is it?
+So what was it?
 The attacker's barely featured, looking good when he does, but seemingly drifting out of international contention with every benching.

 3. Juan Mata